Rep. Lisa C. McClain Sells Off Shares of AvalonBay Communities, Inc. (NYSE:AVB)

 Institutional Trading of AvalonBay Communities

-Hedge funds have recently bought and sold shares of the company.
-Mather Group LLC. purchased a new position in shares of AvalonBay Communities in the third quarter worth approximately $30,000.
-BOKF NA purchased a new stake in shares of AvalonBay Communities in the 3rd quarter valued at approximately $31,000.
-Clearstead Trust LLC boosted its stake in AvalonBay Communities by 62.0% in the 2nd quarter.
-Clearstead Trust LLC now owns 162 shares of the real estate investment trust’s stock worth $33,000 after purchasing an additional 62 shares during the period.
-AlphaQuest LLC purchased a new position in AvalonBay Communities during the 3rd quarter worth approximately $33,000.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the company.
+Mather Group LLC. acquired a new position in shares of AvalonBay Communities in the third quarter valued at about $30,000.
+Clearstead Trust LLC boosted its position in AvalonBay Communities by 62.0% in the second quarter.
+Clearstead Trust LLC now owns 162 shares of the real estate investment trust’s stock valued at $33,000 after buying an additional 62 shares during the last quarter.
+BOKF NA acquired a new position in AvalonBay Communities in the 3rd quarter worth approximately $31,000.
+AlphaQuest LLC acquired a new position in AvalonBay Communities in the 3rd quarter worth approximately $33,000.
 Finally, Headlands Technologies LLC purchased a new position in AvalonBay Communities during the 2nd quarter worth approximately $36,000.
-92.61% of the stock is owned by hedge funds and other institutional investors.
+Institutional investors and hedge funds own 92.61% of the company’s stock.

 About Representative McClain